September 18, 2021

 4- I have multiple dogs; do you have a limit on how many dogs I can bring?

 No, you will need to have some way of securing your dogs.
 There will be space provided for parking crates.
-Realize there will be dogs put in between multiple dogs while you switch out your dogs.
+Realize there will be dogs put in between multiple dog clients while you switch out your dogs.
 Multiple dogs will not be allowed to hold up the line progress.
 If you do not have your dogs crated, you will need to bring someone that can assist you in handling your dogs.
 Please do not expect a clinic worker to hold your dogs and help you juggle in between your dogs.
-Please make sure your dog is wearing a collar that is tight enough they can not back out of.
+Please make sure your dog is wearing a secure collar that is tight enough they can not back free.
 Each dog owner is responsible for responsible handling of their dog to ensure the security and safety of their own dogs and others around them

 5- Will I need to bring my own chair?